-Loic Remy is confident he can open his Newcastle United account when they travel to Aston Villa on Saturday.
+Remy confident he can open account at Villa

 The Frenchman moved to St James' Park on loan from QPR last month and made his debut in a short appearance against Fulham, a game Newcastle won 1-0 before the international break.